 - As described on the National Center on Early Childhood Development, Teaching and Learning’s Alphabet Knowledge and Early Writing page, adults help children to develop letter knowledge through games, comparison of shapes and letter formations, and by pointing letters out in books or on an outing.

 - Caregivers can reinforce the connection between letters and sounds in various ways.
-Reading to young children and labeling objects in the classroom or home are just two ideas suggested by Scholastic in this article, Early Literacy: Connecting Letters and Sounds.
+Reading to young children and labeling objects in the classroom or home are just two ideas suggested by Scholastic in this article, Go Back to Basics By Teaching Students Phonemic Awareness.

 - Talking About Numbers and Letters, a video from IEL, demonstrates how a classroom teacher supports a student as he is exploring plastic letters on a tray.